 Ingredients needed

-Similar to my favorite snickerdoodle recipe, this recipe makes irresistible cookies that are soft, yet chewy in the middle, with crispy and lightly puffed edges.
-And, of course, they are buttery, cinnamon-y, and delicious.
-The best part?
-Unlike snickerdoodle cookies, you don’t need cream of tartar to make them!
+Similar to my favorite snickerdoodle cookies, this cinnamon cookie recipe makes irresistible cookies that are soft, yet chewy in the middle, with crispy and lightly puffed edges.
+They are buttery, cinnamon-y, and delicious.
+Plus, you don’t need cream of tartar to make them!

 Here’s everything you’ll need: